Infrastructure vs application authorization

 When a user or a machine entity logs into a system, it’s important that the system knows what resources the logged-in principal is permitted to have access to.
 Without an authorization mechanism in a system, anyone could have unrestricted access and permission to all resources in a system.
 Proper authorization improves the security of a system, whether it’s infrastructure or an application.

-To improve the security of these systems, authorization mechanisms are built into them.
-However, infrastructure does have different authorization use cases than applications, given their different purposes—an application is a software package designed to perform specific functions for end users or other applications while infrastructure is the framework that supports that application.
+Infrastructure does have different authorization use cases than applications, given their different purposes.
+An application is a software package designed to perform specific functions for end users or other applications while infrastructure is the framework that supports that application.
 Infrastructure is hardware and software components, network components, operating systems, and data storage.

 Let’s dive a little deeper into the concepts of infrastructure and application authorization, so we can understand their similarities and differences.